sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_Developers/_index.md

 Ok, this may be the most difficult thing... especially because answers may change a lot depending on what you want to do, so, below are outlined 2 different approaches:

 * Extending PyDev **with Jython**: recommended if you want to add some editor-related action or something that does not need implementing some Eclipse extension-point.

 * Extending PyDev **in Java**: if you want something that won't map to an action, this might be the better way to go.

-To start in any of those approaches it might be worth taking a look at some Eclipse documentation, to try to grasp some of its concepts.
+To start in any of those approaches, it might be worth taking a look at some Eclipse documentation, to try to grasp some of its concepts.
 One of the finest documentations for that is the [Eclipse FAQ](http://wiki.eclipse.org/index.php/Eclipse_FAQs).

 If you want to take the Jython approach, check out this article on how to do [jython scripting in PyDev](/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_Features/PyDev_Jython_Scripting/)